-With gyms closed, 2020 is the year of working out at home.
-However, building a home gym isn’t easy.
-There are lots of considerations like budget, space, and your preferred activity type.
-Thankfully, fitness tech has come a long way in the past few years.
-You don’t have to shell out an absurd amount of money for a fancy pants piece of equipment—though you absolutely can if you want.
-And you’re not limited to treadmills and stationary bikes, either.
+Luckily fitness tech has come a long way since well the Victorian Era when machines would do your workout.
+You don’t even have to shell out an exorbitant about of money for a fancy piece of equipment—though you can if you want to.
+Plus you are no longer limited to stationery bikes or treadmills.
 With a little creativity, you can absolutely have an at-home fitness setup that fits your needs, goals, and budget.

-So whether you’re a fitness nerd looking to build the ultimate at-home gym, a couch potato just starting out, or someone trying to find a cheap way to stay motivated until your gym reopens, Gizmodo’s got you covered.
+So whether you’re a fitness nerd looking to build the ultimate at-home gym, or a couch potato just starting out, Gizmodo’s got you covered.

 Our Pick: Amazfit Bip S ($70)